 The diner is an American staple.
 Burgers and fries.
 Milkshakes.
 Breakfast.
 Whatever the dish, it’s always served up warm on a big plate (or two).
-Diners are known for their casual atmosphere, round-the-clock hours and most of all, their hearty meals.
-Here are five diners in Chicago that uphold this American tradition, if sometimes with a twist.
+Diners are known for their casual atmosphere, round-the-clock hours, and, most of all, their hearty meals, but Chicago diners are something special.
+Here are a few Chicago diners that uphold this American tradition, if sometimes with a twist.

 1408 West Madison Street

 The West Loop‘s oldest restaurant has classic diner written all over it.
 Black and white striped awnings.
 A stainless steel counter.
 Egg sandwiches known as “heart stoppers.”
 It’s no surprise that the Palace Grill has hosted plenty of celebrities in the past 79 years.
 Everyone from television personalities to prime ministers can enjoy good diner food here.
-And apparently, the Blackhawks more than anyone have a hearty appreciation for this diner’s big portions.
+And, apparently, the Blackhawks also have a hearty appreciation for this diner’s big portions.
 Stop in and you might find your team chowing down before practice.

 Even the name is cute.
-The Cozy Corner has three locations (Edgewater, Logan Square and Hermosa Park) and plans to open a fourth on Harlem Avenue in Norwood Park.
-They also have an expansive breakfast menu featuring eight different toppings for your pancakes in addition to a variety of omelettes, skillets, waffles and french toast.
-If you’re not in the mood for breakfast food, try one of their burgers, sandwiches or wraps instead.
-And whatever you order, make sure to enjoy it all in a cozy corner booth.
+The Cozy Corner has four locations in Edgewater, Logan Square, Hermosa Park, and Norwood Park.
+They also have an expansive breakfast menu featuring eight different toppings for your pancakes in addition to a variety of omelets, skillets, waffles, and french toast.
+If you’re not in the mood for breakfast food, try one of their burgers, sandwiches, or wraps instead.
+And, whatever you order, make sure to enjoy it all in a cozy corner booth.

 2333 North Milwaukee Avenue | 3411 North Halsted Street